Secular Equilibrium Assessment in a $\mathrm{CaWO}_4$ Target Crystal from the Dark Matter Experiment CRESST using Bayesian Likelihood Normalisation: Summary and Outlook

 \section{Summary and Outlook}

 In this work we investigate the state of SE inside TUM40's \cawo{} target crystal using a likelihood-based normalisation method that scales the electromagnetic background components to the experimental reference data.
 Two fits are compared: one with rigid SE assumptions and one without any SE assumptions.
-While both fit results exhibit favourable metrics compared to the previous background model~\cite{abdelhameed2019geant4,abdelhameed2019err}, the SE-constrained fit performs poorer than the uncorrelated fit, which is to be expected.
+While both fit results exhibit favourable metrics compared to the previous background model in Ref.~\cite{abdelhameed2019geant4,abdelhameed2019err}, the SE-constrained fit performs slightly poorer than the uncorrelated fit, which is to be expected.
 We then compare the activities of the two fit results to study what can be inferred about the upholding of SE inside the \cawo{} target crystal.

-Overall, the SE assumptions can not be validated by this simple investigation.
-Four out of the nine SE groups unambiguously show deviation from SE\@.
-The reasons for these deviations are currently not understood and require further research.
-Discerning between broken SE of the IR components and statistical effects of the fitting procedure takes the highest priority.
-Our plans are to use a more detailed geometric setup implementation of the NER and AER components, to include templates for other detector parts and a variety of other cosmogenically activated nuclides that were not considered thus far (see~\cite{kluck2021cosmic}).
-This might elevate more distinct features that the fitting program can use to discriminate between certain templates.
-Also, as we already observed for IR $^{234}\mathrm{Pa}$, the use of a new Geant4 version (10.6.4) can yield more distinct features in the templates than the current ones.
+Overall, the SE assumptions can be validated by this investigation.
+Only two of the nine SE groups show deviation from SE\@.
+The reasons for these deviations are solely effects of the likelihood-normalisation.
+We argue that the half-lives of the deviating nuclides are too short to have a lasting effect on the data.

+Both fit results show clear but similar deviations from the data, which can be attributed to a poor geometric implementation of the experimental setup and to a lack of considered contamination sources such as cosmogenically activated nuclides (see Ref.~\cite{kluck2021cosmic}).
+One example is the peak around \SI{37}{keV} that cannot be reconstructed in either model.
+We can therefore confidently say that the current set of simulated templates are not able to explain this peak -- even under the most loose parameter restrictions.
+This highlights why it is interesting to compare fits with SE assumptions to uncorrelated fits: Either a missing peak or feature in the background model is due to overly strict SE assumptions or the currently simulated spectral templates are ultimately not able to explain a certain peak, see \cref{fig:hypothesis-roi}.

-We will also include data from the detector module Lise~\cite{angloher2014results} in future iterations of CRESST-II's background model.
-Especially the normalisation of AER, NER, and foil components will benefit from the additional data set.
+After implementing a more detailed experimental geometry and considering more sources of radioactivity, we will also include data from the detector module Lise~\cite{angloher2014results} in future iterations of CRESST-II's background model.
+Especially the normalisation of AER, NER, and scintillating foil components will benefit from the additional data set.
+An assessment of SE -- like done in this work -- will follow with this more refined electromagnetic background model.

 Furthermore, we will investigate a mixture between the two fitting modes presented here, namely to implement a penalty term in our likelihood function that constrains the fit towards SE while still allowing deviation, similar to what the DM experiment COSINE-100 uses~\cite{govinda2021cosine}.